On This Page

 RPNs with relevant competence can currently perform these activities if they have an order.

 Initiation is the process of independently deciding that the procedure is required, then performing that procedure without an order.
 While nurses may have access to perform controlled acts, they may not be able to do so in certain practice settings because of legislation or facility policies.
-For example, RNs and RPNs who practice in hospitals will always need an order.
-This is a requirement under the Public Hospitals Act, 1990.
-To learn more about initiation, read the Authorizing Mechanisms practice guideline.
+For example, RPNs who practice in hospitals will always need an order.
+This is a requirement under the Public Hospitals Act.
+To learn more about initiation, read the Scope of Practice standard.